ycrichard/Vintage-GL/README.md

 # Vintage-GL
-openGL demonstration of some simple games
+some simple games based on openGL

 ------------------------------------------
 INSTALLATION: